simple-login/docs/content/_index.md

 > python3 -m http.server

-or NodeJS `static-server` tool, can be installed via `npm -g install static-server`
+or NodeJS `http-server` module

-> static-server -p 8000
+> npx http-server -p 8000

 c.
 Visit http://localhost:8000, you should now be able to login via SimpleLogin!